Eman is a writer and an engineer. She loves to search and write about the benefits of natural food.

 Palm trees take 4 to 8 years after cultivation before they bear fruit, and begin to produce viable yields for harvesting between 7 and 10 years.
 Mature palm trees produce between (70-140 kg) of dates in the harvest season.
 Date fruit does not mature at the same time, so many crops are required.
 To obtain the high-quality fruit, date bunches should be thinned and covered before maturity so that the remaining fruits are larger and protected from weather and pests.

 Palm trees need deep sandy loam soils that are well depleted with an acidity of 8-11.
 The soil must have the ability to retain moisture.
 Calcium should not exceed 25% in the soil.
 Because increasing it leads to poor productivity of palm trees.

 The Growth Stages of Date

-- The khalal stage, the date fruit is characterized by weight gain, and the color changes to yellow, red, or blond and this takes about 3 to 5 weeks.
+At this stage, the date fruit is characterized by weight gain and its color changes to yellow, red or blond, and this takes about 3 to 5 weeks.

 Deglet Noor Date Nutritional Value per 100 g (3.5 oz)